mayur-tolexo/aqua/README.md

 ## Inspiration
 - Go-Rest framework for service controllers and tag-based configurations
-- Apache and IIS WebServers for hierarchical configuration model
+- Popular WebServers (like Apache,IIS) for hierarchical configuration model

 ## Design Goals